-Place 3 unwrapped candy bars (of the same variety) into a microwave safe bowl.
+Place 3 unwrapped candy bars (of the same variety) into a microwave-safe bowl.
 Microwave on high for 20 seconds.
 Stir, and microwave again for another 20-30 seconds until melted.
 Pour melted candy over vanilla ice cream and top with chopped nuts and whipped cream if desired.
 Makes 2 servings.

-Crispy Rice Candy Corn Treats
+Rice Cereal Candy Corn Treats

 4 tablespoons butter or margarine plus extra for greasing pan